Is Your Passport in Date? Check the New Passport Rules NOW!

 Before, we would have been able to travel to the EU up to and on the day that our passport expired.

-In addition, if we had more than 10 years on our passport (a regular occurrence in the past when the passport office would add on any leftover months on your previous passport when you renewed).
+In addition, if we had more than 10 years on our passport – a regular occurrence in the past when the passport office would add on any leftover months on your previous passport when you renewed – we would be able to travel using those dates too.

 However, both of these things have now changed.